Set Current Location

 Enthroned on London's highest point at the summit of Ludgate Hill, St. Paul's elegant silhouette is an icon of the city skyline, its soaring dome framed by the cathedral's spires.
 First built in 604 but destroyed by the Great Fire of 1666, the beautiful building that stands today was designed by Sir Christopher Wren in the English Baroque style.
 While the marvelous facade is a stunning triumph, it does little to belay the sumptuous interiors, brimming with vivid sculptures, intricate carvings and gleaming gilded details.
 St Paul's has been host to many important events over the years, including the funeral of Sir Winston Churchill in 1965 and the wedding of Prince Charles to Lady Diana Spencer in 1981.
 Of the cathedral's many treasures, the Whispering Gallery is worth a special mention; just a whisper against the blank circular wall can be heard 42 meters (137.7 feet) away on the opposite side.
 The seat of the Bishop of London, the St. Paul's remains a venerated place of worship even as droves of tourists flock to its benevolent embrace.

-Hampton Court Palace is a magnificent blend of Tudor and Baroque architecture, sprawling over two hectares (six acres) on the banks of the River Thames.
+Hampton Court Palace is a magnificent blend of Tudor and Baroque architecture, sprawling over several acres on the banks of the River Thames.
 After taking over from Cardinal Wolsey, King Henry VIII lived here with some of his many wives.
 The palace is famed for its verdant gardens, where music and flower shows take place in the summer.
-The maze is a very popular attraction, as well as tours of the grounds, complete with costumed guides.
-To get to here, hail the river launch from Westminster, Richmond or Kingston for a scenic trip up the river.
-Alternatively, a train departs every thirty minutes from Waterloo to Hampton Court Station.
-Hours vary by season.
+The maze is a very popular attraction, with tours of the grounds offered regularly, complete with costumed guides.
+The expansive structure comprises numerous opulent apartments and rooms, including a vast Great Hall which offers a glimpse into the lavish court life during Henry's reign.
+Other attractions include Anne Boleyn's gate, the Chapel Royal and the Haunted Gallery.

 900 years of history is enshrined within the thick, turreted walls of the Tower of London.
 Originally built as a stronghold by William the Conqueror in 1066, the Tower of London was expanded over the years by various monarchs.
-Its most distinctive feature is also its oldest, the White Tower built in 1078 by William the Conqueror as a symbol of the Norman supremacy.
+Its most distinctive feature is also its oldest, the White Tower which dates back to 1078 by William the Conqueror as a symbol of the Norman supremacy.
 Although variously used as a royal residence, armory and mint, the Tower of London is best known for its stint as a prison and the site of numerous executions, most notably of Anne Boleyn and Catherine Howard.
 Elizabeth I, Sir Walter Raleigh and Prince Edward V are a few of the other famous personalities who were imprisoned here.
 Stories of treason, conspiracy and espionage are rife amid these historic walls, with countless secrets just waiting to be uncovered.
-Another curious feature are the ravens here, that are said to safeguard the British Crown.
+Another curious feature is the ravens here, that are said to safeguard the British Crown.
 Today, the Tower of London is a museum and the home of the fabulous Crown Jewels.
-Tours of the castle are led by the Yeomen Warders, also popularly known as the Beefeaters.
+Tours of the castle are led by the Yeomen Warders, also famously dubbed as the Beefeaters.

 30 St Mary Axe is an architectural marvel that doubles as a commercial skyscraper in London.
 Standing at 41 stories, the massive structure is visible from most places in the city and often referred to as 'The Gherkin' given its unusual appearance.
 The distinctive glass building was designed by Foster and Partners, a British architectural firm known for its glass and steel buildings, and completed in 2003.
 On its 40th floor is a bar that offers a magnificent 360-degree view of the city below.
 It also has restaurants on the 39th floor and private dining rooms on the 38th floor, which can be rented out for special occasions.
 Whether you head inside or admire it from afar, this icon of the London skyline is hard to miss when traveling around the city.